gen5115/Beauty-Brush/README.md

 - **HTML**: Structured the content and layout of the website.
 - **CSS**: Styled the website to enhance its visual appeal and ensure responsiveness.
 - **PHP**: Handled server-side logic for user authentication, form submissions, and database interactions.
-- **MySQL**: Managed the database to store and retrieve data related to courses, testimonials, and user information.
+- **MySQL**: Managed the database to store and retrieve data related to testimonials and user information.
 - **JavaScript**: Implemented dynamic interactions and improved user experience.

 ## CRUD Functionality

 This project is a basic CRUD (Create, Read, Update, Delete) application, allowing users to manage various types of data:

-- **Create**: Users can add new courses and testimonials through forms.
+- **Create**: Users can add new  testimonials through forms.
 Data is inserted into the MySQL database using PHP.
-- **Read**: Users can view courses and testimonials on the website.
+- **Read**: Users can view  testimonials on the website.
 Data is retrieved from the database and displayed dynamically using PHP.
-- **Update**: Authorized users can edit existing courses and testimonials.
+- **Update**: Authorized users can edit existing  testimonials.
 This functionality is implemented with PHP forms and MySQL update queries.
-- **Delete**: Users can remove courses and testimonials as needed.
+- **Delete**: Users can remove testimonials as needed.
 This is managed through PHP scripts that execute delete operations on the database.

 ## Getting Started